bdecon/econ_data/bd_CPS/README.md

 - jupyter;

-- feather-format;
+- feather-format; and

-- requests package to access BLS API;
+- requests package to access BLS API

-- wquantiles package (to replicate some benchmark techniques); and

-- matplotlib (for grapher).